 Carol Russ Memorial Prize.
 Established by the Class of 1980 in honor of a classmate, this prize is awarded to the graduating student who has best demonstrated a commitment to and a record of distinction in promoting women’s rights through the law.

 Rutgers Outstanding Scholastic Achievement Award.
-This prize is awarded to the students selected for overall scholarly achievement in four areas of law, and for outstanding scholarly publication.
+This prize is awarded to the students selected for overall scholarly achievement in five areas of law, and for outstanding scholarly publication.

 H. Theodore Sorg Property Prize.
 This prize, established by H. Theodore Sorg (Class of 1912), is given to the graduating class member who has the highest average in Property courses.